-Manage your supplier payments wisely.
+Managing payment terms with your China manufacturer must be done wisely.
 There is a lot more to it than simply making a wire transfer.
+Read more on how to go about it

 How and when to pay the Chinese factory making your products is always open to negotiation.
 An importer that has been in business for many years and the manufacturer will have calculated the financial consequences and risks from choosing certain payment terms over others.
 Based on this assessment, they set preferences and deal-breakers.
 On the other hand, new buyers often seek advice on figuring out terms that protect their business and don’t hurt their China supplier partner either.
 Here are some relevant insights into managing supplier payments.